metalama/Metalama.Documentation/content/conceptual/implementation/aspect-serialization.md

 ## Security and obfuscation

-Although it is inspired by Microsoft's `BinaryFormatter`, which has been deprecated for security reasons, using the <xref:Metalama.Framework.Serialization> namespace does _not_ pause a security risk.
+Although it is inspired by Microsoft's `BinaryFormatter`, which has been deprecated for security reasons, using the <xref:Metalama.Framework.Serialization> namespace does _not_ present any security risk.
 Although the serializer might in theory allow for arbitrary code execution, it is only designed to deserialize binary data stored in a binary library.
 Since this library also, in essence, allows for arbitrary code execution, the use of the serializer does not increase the risk.
 Developers should not use untrusted libraries in the first place.

 > [!WARNING]
 > The <xref:Metalama.Framework.Serialization> namespace is _NOT_ compatible with obfuscation.
 The serialized binary stream contains full names of declarations in clear text, partially defeating the purpose of serialization.
 Additionally, serialization will fail if these names are changed after compilation by the obfuscation process.